MicrosoftDocs/entra-docs/docs/id-governance/lifecycle-workflows-deployment.md

 Before you begin planning a Lifecycle Workflow deployment, you should become familiar with the parts of workflow and the terminology around Lifecycle Workflows.

-The [Understanding Lifecycle Workflows](understanding-lifecycle-workflows.md) document, uses the portal to explain the parts of a workflow.
-The [Developer API reference Lifecycle Workflows](/graph/api/resources/identitygovernance-workflow) document, uses a GRAPH example to explain the parts of a workflow.
+The [Understanding Lifecycle Workflows](understanding-lifecycle-workflows.md) document uses the portal to explain the parts of a workflow.
+The [Developer API reference Lifecycle Workflows](/graph/api/resources/identitygovernance-workflow) document uses a Graph example to explain the parts of a workflow.

 You can use this document to become familiar with the parts of workflow prior to deploying them.